 There's been some names related to health/biotechnology like AstraZeneca.
 Some in tech like Aveva, Rightmove in web-based real property.
-But last 15 years, or obviously in 5 years to Sept 2023, the FTSE 100 returns clearly lagged far behind Wall Street/ US broad Index baskets S&P500 and the Nasdaq.
-And FTSE 100 was crushed too last 5 years to Sept.
-2023, by two themes of our own for global new energy innovation NEX Index, and the ECO Index.
+But in recent years to say 2024, the FTSE 100 returns clearly had lagged far behind Wall Street/US broader Index baskets like a NASDAQ.
+And while ECO & global NEX crushed FTSE around their clean energy gains of 2019/2020, the huge volatility in NEX and ECO Indexes also meant they fell below FTSE by mid-2024.